Skip to main content

 end

 The hook receives a run target and must call test.run exactly once.
-It wraps fixture setup, the test body, and fixture cleanup.
+It wraps fixture setup, the test body, and fixture teardown.

 When around_test is written directly in a test file, it is file-scoped.
 Smartest copies the current file's around_test hooks when each test is registered, so hooks apply to tests defined later in the same file.